parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 }
 ```

 As you can see, we are taking a slug and finding the file that matches the slug.
 This is the cheap and dirty way of doing it, but it works.
-The keen-eyed will see a slight problem this method.
+The keen-eyed will see a slight problem with this method.
 It relies on file names being unique enough to prevent multiple matches which is fine for now, but longer term this could bite me (or you).

 For the post page I setup the route like this: